vercel/next.js/errors/middleware-dynamic-wasm-compilation.md

-# Dynamic WASM complication is not available in Middlewares
+# Dynamic WASM compilation is not available in Middlewares

 #### Why This Error Occurred